UCREL/pymusas/docs/docs/api/taggers/rule_based.md

 whereby the TSV file path would be to a USAS Semantic Lexicon.

-The optional POS mapper is used in this tagger when the POS tagset within the lexicon files does not match the tagset used by the POS model that has been applied to the text.
-For instance a lot of the [USAS Semantic Lexicon(s).](https://github.com/UCREL/Multilingual-USAS) use the USAS core tagset which does not align with the Universal Dependency (UD) tagset that a lot of the [spaCy POS models](https://spacy.io/usage/linguistic-features#pos-tagging) have in common (these are called the UPOS tags in the spaCy documentation).
-Therefore, when using the UD tags from the spaCy POS model for tagging text using a USAS Semantic lexicon with this tagger a POS mapper is required to map UD to USAS core tags.
-The POS mapper is expected to map from the tagset of the POS model to the tagset of the lexicon files, whereby the mapping is a `List` of tags, the first tag in the list is assumed to be the most relevant and the last to be the least.
-Some pre-compiled Dictionaries can be found in the [`pymusas.pos_mapper`](/pymusas/api/pos_mapper), e.g. the UD to USAS core [`pymusas.pos_mapper.UD_TO_USAS_CORE`](/pymusas/api/pos_mapper/#ud_to_usas_core)
+The optional POS mapper is used in this tagger when the POS tagset within the lexicons does not match the tagset used by the POS model that has been applied to the text.
+For instance a lot of the [USAS Semantic Lexicon(s).](https://github.com/UCREL/Multilingual-USAS) use the USAS core tagset which does not align with the Universal Part of Speech (UPOS) tagset that a lot of the [spaCy POS models](https://spacy.io/usage/linguistic-features#pos-tagging) have in common.
+Therefore, when using the UPOS tags from the spaCy POS model for tagging text using a USAS Semantic lexicon with this tagger a POS mapper is required to map UPOS to USAS core tags.
+The POS mapper is expected to map from the tagset of the POS model to the tagset of the lexicons, whereby the mapping is a `List` of tags, the first tag in the list is assumed to be the most relevant and the last to be the least.
+Some pre-compiled Dictionaries can be found in the [`pymusas.pos_mapper`](/pymusas/api/pos_mapper) module, e.g. the UPOS to USAS core [`pymusas.pos_mapper.UPOS_TO_USAS_CORE`](/pymusas/api/pos_mapper/#upos_to_usas_core)

 Using these lexicon lookups the following rules are applied to assign a `List` of USAS semantic tags from the lexicon lookups to the given tokens